 Wikipedia describes Security as a Service (SECaas) as a “business model in which a service provider integrates their security services into a corporate infrastructure on a subscription basis.”
 This security as a service is generally more cost-effective than most corporations provide on their own when the total cost of ownership is considered.
 To understand, consider SECaaS as a SaaS (Software as a Service) model where the service provider offers cybersecurity-focused services to aid with customer’s networks and IT systems.

 According to IDC’s Cloud computing study, 92% of organizations have at least some part of their IT environment as cloud-based.
 Added to that, more than 55% of the organizations currently use multiple public clouds.
 The survey also found that Technology decision-makers believed privacy and security challenges to be the major hurdles preventing them from taking full advantage of their public clouds.

 A lot of work has been done regarding the security of the cloud and the data within it.
 However, there was still a dearth of best practices guidelines to follow during developing and implementing an elastic cloud model.
 The Cloud Security Alliance (CSA) solved this problem by breaking the SECaaS into various categories:

-IAM provides controls for access intelligence, identity verification and access management.
-It includes processes such as provisioning/de-provisioning of accounts, directory services, authentication, token management etc
+IAM provides controls for access intelligence, identity verification, and access management.
+It includes processes, such as provisioning/de-provisioning of accounts, directory services, authentication, token management, etc.

 This is a reactive and real-time protection mechanism against online applications offered via the cloud by redirecting web traffic to the cloud provider.
 It provides services like web filtering, spyware & bot network analyzer, phishing site blocker, email security etc.

 These are audits of cloud services or assessments of on-premises systems via cloud-provided solutions generally done by third parties.
-Some of the features are Risk management, compliance, technical compliance audits, application security assessments etc
+Some of the features are Risk management, compliance, technical compliance audits, application security assessments, etc.

 This process uses pattern recognition to detect and react to statistically unusual events to stop/prevent an intrusion in real-time.
-Generally, it provides identification of intrusions & policy violations, automatic/manual remedy actions, updates to address new vulnerabilities & exploits.
+Generally, it provides identification of intrusions & policy violations, automatic/manual remedy actions, and updates to address new vulnerabilities & exploits.

-This refers to various services that help in distributing, managing, and monitoring security controls in a network.
+Network Security refers to various services that help in distributing, managing, and monitoring security controls in a network.
 The functionalities are traffic/NetFlow monitoring, security monitoring, data threats, access control threats, security gateways, DoS protection/mitigation etc

 Since many companies are adopting cloud technologies but are still ill-informed about the security aspect, they need their service providers to look after their Cloud Security needs.
 There are various cloud security issues such as data breaches, distributed denial of services attacks, phishing scams, etc. that SECaaS providers can efficiently address.